NadNapz/NadNapz/README.md

   I love learning and trying out new things!
   I want to learn as much as I can and contribute to many projects.

-  Feel free to tact me anytime at nadnapz@gmail.com
+  Feel free to contact me anytime at nadnapz@gmail.com

   Thank you!